cedadev/nlds/docs/source/server-config/server-config.rst

 This retry delays list gives the delay applied to retried messages in seconds, with the `n`th element being the delay for the `n`th retry.
-Setting the value here sets a default for _all_ consumers, but the retry_delays option can be inserted into any consumer-specific config to override this.
+Setting the value here sets a default for _all_ consumers, but the retry_delays option can be inserted into any consumer-specific config section to override this.

 Consumer-specific optional sections
 -----------------------------------